Tel : +27 (0) 44 384 1193

-- All external security and garden lights use energy saving Compact Fluorescent Lights (CFL).
+- All external security and garden lights use energy saving Compact Fluorescent Lights (CFL) or Light Emitting Diodes (LED).
 These are controlled by either timers or day/night switches.

-- The lighting in the guest bedrooms and bathrooms use CFLs.
-Elsewhere normal low voltage down-lights are in use and these are systematically being replaced with CFLs.
+- The lighting in the guest bedrooms and bathrooms use LEDs.
+Elsewhere normal low voltage down-lights are in use and these are systematically being replaced with LEDs.

 - A timer to switch off at midnight controls the pool light.
 This light is not used in low season.

 - Normal geysers are used for generating hot water.
-The intention is to eventually replace these with solar geysers or a heat pump, as the budget will allow.
-Thermostats, timers and load-shedding devices to minimise any unnecessary heating, control these geysers.
+Four out of the five geysers have solar panels (vacuum tubes) installed.
+Thermostats and timers control these geysers to minimise any unnecessary heating.
 The thermostats are turned down to a minimum acceptable temperature.